 I stayed in Humahuaca for 5 days and was looking to check out some of the surrounding towns; Uquia was a logical choice.
 Just 7 miles south of Humahuaca, with buses running between the two towns all day, I set out one morning to see what this small desert town had to offer.
 The cost of the bus from Humahuaca to Uquia is 70 pesos, and it takes 15 minutes.
-Several buses leave all day; I took the 9:30am bus.
+Several buses leave all day; I took the 9:30 am bus.

 On the way, a few cars passed by so I figured there must be something worth seeing up there since others were going there on purpose.
 I had a quick look at Google Maps and saw a spot marked “estacionamiento Quebrada de las Señoritas.”
 It showed the small blue ‘mirador’ (outlook) icon, so I figured there must be a beautiful viewing point.
 What I found was more than I ever could have expected.

-After walking only 15-20 minutes past the town of Uquia, I reached the parking lot (“estacionamiento”), paid the 100 peso ($0.50 usd) entry fee, and had a chat with the guides there.
+After walking only 15-20 minutes past the town of Uquia, I reached the parking lot (“estacionamiento”), paid the 100 peso ($0.50 USD) entry fee, and had a chat with the guides there.
 They showed me the map of the area which has two main routes.
 The green route weaves to the right and leads to the Cañon de las 13 Vueltas (Canyon of the 13 Turns), and the yellow route is a bit longer and weaves to the left, ending at the Cueva de las Señoritas (Cave of the Young Ladies).

 As the name of the canyon suggests, there are 13 turns before reaching the end.
 Carmen and I weaved back and forth, massive red rock walls on either side of us.
 Since I now had a companion on my journey, I asked Carmen several times to take my photo in this amazing environment, and, several times, she happily complied.
-By the end, she got quite into it, and even started suggesting great photo opportunity spots.
+By the end, she got quite into it and even started suggesting great photo opportunity spots.

-Inside the canyon was shady and therefore much colder than under the direct sunlight.
+Inside the canyon was shady and therefore much colder than under direct sunlight.
 I was taking off and putting on my sweater all day.

-Once we reached the end of the canyon, we took several phots, and then headed back through the 13 turns the opposite way.
+Once we reached the end of the canyon, we took several photos, and then headed back through the 13 turns the opposite way.
 Back at the start of the cave, I waved goodbye to Carmen, and she then turned back to make sure the newer arrivals weren’t climbing the canyon walls.

-At every turn I was amazed and blown away.
+At every turn, I was amazed and blown away.
 This was the best surprise I never expected to find in Uquia.
 The other landscapes I’ve seen in the region have been incredible, but this one by far was the most amazing.
 You can only see the Serrania del Hornocal from a distance.
-The Cerro de los Siete Colores is great but it’s just a circular route through the mountains.
+The Cerro de los Siete Colores is great but just a circular route through the mountains.
 Being here, in the canyon, I could touch the walls.
 I felt very much a part of the nature surrounding me and I was in heaven.

-I headed back to town the same way I came up, but this time a few more things were open.
+I headed back to town the same way I came up, but by this time a few more things were open.
 A small cafe, Lo de Chari, definitely caught my eye so I stopped in for a lemonade, empanadas, jazz music, and a great view above the city of Uquia.
 I strongly recommend making a pit stop here.

 After my empanada break, I headed back into the center of town to find a small church serving as the background for a quaint market, full of the same items from the area: sweaters, slippers, hats, magnets, etc.

-After a stroll through the market, I crossed the highway and sat at the bus stop until the colectivo arrived just 15 minutes later to take me back to Humahuaca.
+After a stroll through the market, I crossed the highway and sat at the bus stop until the colectivo (bus) arrived just 15 minutes later to take me back to Humahuaca.
 The price back to Humahuaca from Uquia was 100 pesos on a local bus.

 Looking to Travel?
 Try WayAway

-WayAway is a flight aggregator that provides the best price and with this membership link you can get 10% off the WayAway Plus Membership which offers more deals and gems for travel support!
+WayAway is a flight aggregator that provides the best price and with this membership link, you can get 10% off the WayAway Plus Membership which offers more deals and gems for travel support!